cyberark/conjur-api-java/README.md

 - [License](#license)

 ##Prerequisites
-It is assumed that Conjur (OSS/Enterprise) and the Conjur CLI have already been installed in the environment and running in the background.
-If you haven't done so, follow these instructions for installation of the [OSS](https://docs.conjur.org/Latest/en/Content/OSS/Installation/Install_methods.htm) and these for installation of [Enterprise](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Deployment/platforms/platforms.html).
+It is assumed that Conjur (OSS or Enterprise/DAP) and the Conjur CLI have already been installed in the environment and running in the background.
+If you haven't done so, follow these instructions for installation of the [OSS](https://docs.conjur.org/Latest/en/Content/OSS/Installation/Install_methods.htm) and these for installation of [Enterprise/DAP](https://docs.cyberark.com/Product-Doc/OnlineHelp/AAM-DAP/Latest/en/Content/Deployment/platforms/platforms.html).

 Once Conjur and the Conjur CLI are running in the background, you are ready to start setting up your Java app to work with our Conjur Java API!

 ## Setup
 You can grab the library's dependencies from the source by using Maven **or** locally by generating a JAR file and adding it to the project manually.

-To do so using Maven, following the setup steps belows:
+To do so from the source using Maven, following the setup steps belows:

 1. Create new maven project using an IDE of your choice
 2. If you are using Maven to manage your project's dependencies, include the following Conjur API dependency in your `pom.xml`: